harshitha-bhagaje/projects/active.md

 We're pulling images and video via [our FeedPlayer](../feed) which can be pointed at a Github repo or any API.

-TO DO: Try new Ollama omit command `ENABLE_OLLAMA_API=False` with Google Cloud.
-Hopefully we no longer need to develop our [Customize.py script](/projects/location/setup/customize/) to remove local use of Ollama.
-Nor our Sync.py script to add-back Ollama to sync with the [OpenWebUI parent repo](https://github.com/open-webui/open-webui).

-TO DO: [Add localsite.js to OpenWebUI](/projects/location/) - steps for [Building Branches Locally](/projects/location/setup/) within a fork of the [Modelearth OpenWebUI fork (modelearthbranch)](https://github.com/ModelEarth/open-webui/tree/modelearthbranch)

 <!--
 **More Data Commons Visualization Projects** [Observable with Data Commons](/data-commons/) - [Data Loaders How-To](/data-commons/dist/air/)